 Tips for maintaining and repairing your dishwasher

-Dishwashers are often thought of as a self-cleaning appliance, so when maintenance is required, more work is needed to keep it running.
+Dishwashers are often thought of like a self-cleaning appliance, so when maintenance is required, more work is needed to keep it running.
 This makes dishwashers a higher maintenance major appliance, even with our improved technology.
 These tips should help you decrease the need for costly repairs in the future.

 Dishwashers aren't meant to be garburators, misusing yours will increase the likelihood of needing expensive repairs.
 Food particles can work their way into the smallest areas inside your dishwasher, clogging the unit.
 Some models can last longer than others without being cleaned, but eventually, parts will start wearing out.